Elevated Temperature Design & Analysis

-- Thermal transient analysis of piping and heat exchangers
+- Thermal transient analysis of heat exchangers and other process equipment

 - Weld stress relieving of assemblies and structures

-- Heat transfer analysis of heat regenerators, combustion and blast furnace components
+- Thermal analysis of heat regenerators, combustion and blast furnace components